Make sure this part fits

 Q:

-How do you remove the transfer case on Ford Bronco?
+How to remove the transfer case on Ford Bronco?
 Posted by Customer

 A: